UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_16.md

 the extremes to light in the middle, and use different hues for values on each side of the midpoint.

-By default the midpoint would be set in the middle of the max and min values in our data (so around +5 here).
+By default, the midpoint would be set in the middle of the max and min values in our data (so around +5 here).
 Since 0 is a natural midpoint, we specify this manually.

-The default diverging coor scheme uses orange and blue hues, but there are many other effective combinations.
+The default diverging colour scheme uses orange and blue hues, but there are many other effective combinations.
 You should avoid using green and red, because these are practically impossible to tell apart for people with the most common types of colour vision deficiencies.